WTA Finals 2023: Latest results, today’s matches, how to watch on TV and prize money

 When is the final?

-The tournament started on October 29 and ends with the final on November 5.
+The tournament started on October 29 and ends with the final today.
+Bad weather means the final could not be played on November 5, as originally scheduled.

 Where are the WTA Finals being held?